rcleballo/Smart-Location-Aware-E-Commerce-System-Using-Microservices-Architecture/README.md

 Final Year School Project By Phakisi K.S and Leballo R.C

-For Authentication HS512 was used to sign JsonWebTokens Bcrypt is used to encrypt passwords then store them in the database
+For Authentication HS512 was used to sign JsonWebTokens cryptojs is used to encrypt passwords then store them in the database it used AES.
+Also used a secret key as salt

 For API gateway, Netflix Zuul was used but provided the following error:
 ```